NPLK14009U Plants in Populations, Communities and Ecosystems

 - Develop models and hypotheses to explain ecological patterns and processes, and evaluate these critically

-- Discuss both the scientific and ethical aspect of applied problems concerning plant populations and communities
+- Discuss scientific aspect of applied problems concerning plant populations and communities

 Individual teacher feedback to students during project development; peer feed back to written synopsis and oral presentation of individual student project project.
 Collective oral feed back to results of the four smaller examns during course.